winter salad

 1 butternut squash, cubed and roasted

-a portion of store bought black pepper salmon or chicken breast
+a portion of store bought black pepper salmon or grilled chicken breast

 Arrange ingredients on plates.
 Drizzle with whisked EVOO, apple cider vinegar, diced shallot and salt and pepper.